Unipotent classes of reductive groups

 'special_pieces(<uc>)'

 Each piece is a union of unipotent conjugacy classes so is represented in Chevie as a list of class numbers.
 Thus the list of special pieces is returned as a list of lists of class numbers.
-The list is sorted by increasing piece dimension, while each piece is sorted by decreasing class dimension, so the special class is listed first.
+The list is sorted by increasing piece dimension, while each piece is sorted by decreasing class dimension, so that the special class is listed first.

 julia> W=coxgroup(:G,2)